OnlyTanner/216Project/README.md

 * ~~The identification for each player in the GUI isn't accurate (_Player 2 can change to Player 1 if a player leaves.
 This bug was uncovered by fixing the bug that prevented bankrupted players from leaving the game_)~~
 * ~~ConcurrenctModificationExceptions are thrown randomly~~
 * ~~Property "Connecticut Avenue" is labeled 100$, but buying it takes 120$ from the player.~~
+* ~~Unmortgage does not require a 10% interest rate payment when the button is clicked